 Again though, the police cannot surveil without legal justification.

-For example, when it comes to cell phones, the police can search them as long as they are not password protected.
+For example, when it comes to cell phones, the police can search them if they are not password protected.
 If the phone is password protected, a search warrant would have to be obtained.

-The Supreme Court also ruled a few years ago that in order for police to be allowed to get or surveil text messages from a suspect’s cell phone provider, they would have to get a special wiretap warrant.
+The Supreme Court also ruled a few years ago that for police to be allowed to get or monitor text messages from a suspect’s cell phone provider, they would have to get a special wiretap warrant.

 If you have issues with police surveillance you may want to consult a lawyer.